ansys/pymapdl/.devcontainer/develop_on_codespaces.rst

 When you have finished to work with the Codespace virtual machine and you can delete from your `personal Codespaces page <codespaces_>`_ there, click on the more button (**...**) of the machine you want to dispose, and click on **Delete**.
+Alternatively, you can delete them from the **Codespaces** tab under the **Code** button in PyMAPDL repository.
+There you can see the running virtual machines and stop or delete the one you prefer.

 Limitations
 ===========